mikeye66/MSc-Dissertation-Similarities-and-Differences-in-Protein-Interaction-Networks/README.md

 1, data loading section
-This section requires external data from the BioGRID website, which can be accessed by https://thebiogrid.org/
+This section requires external data from the BioGRID website, which can be accessed by https://thebiogrid.org/ The parser attached in the Github is also required

 2, Network summary metrics
 This section considers applying global and local network summary metrics to the PPI networks